lindsay-stevens/openclinica_sqldatamart/test/readme.md

 There is also the PostgreSQL log file under ".\postgres_data\test_log.txt" to help with debugging.

+## Running Tests
+There are some tests under "test_cases".
+To run these:

+- Run the test build, leaving the console open so the server is still running,
+- Run the script `run_test_cases.bat`.

-If you have kdiff3 installed, the script `kdiff_datamart_output.bat` will launch kdiff to compare the new dump file against the known good one.
+If you have kdiff3 installed, the script `kdiff_datamart_output.bat` will launch kdiff to compare the new dump file against a known good one.